kuslota/ESP32-Zwift-Cadence/README.md

 ### Usage
 1. Connect the Hall effect sensor to pin 32 of the ESP32.
 2. Upload the code to the ESP32.
+3. Connect via BLE to the ESP32 using your software of choice (currently tested only with Zwift).
-3. Start pedaling on your bike trainer.
+4. Start pedaling on your bike trainer.
 The ESP32 will detect the cadence and transmit the data over BLE.

 ## Contributing